Pocklington School and Pocklington Prep School welcome pupils from around the world.

 Learning support for English as an additional language

 Lessons in English as an Additional Language (EAL) are available in school for all overseas entrants whose first language is not English.
 The number of lessons required per week will vary depending on each student’s ability which will be assessed on arrival at school.
 This is taught by a team of specialists.
 Lessons are charged as extras on the end-of-term bill.
 The EAL specialist teachers will also provide preparatory support for IELTS examinations for our Sixth Form students.

 For those who would like some pre-sessional language training, Pocklington School has a partnership with Etherton Education – an accredited language tuition provider which can provide any level of preparatory English support that might be needed by incoming overseas students prior to joining the school.

 Integration of overseas boarders

-All our boarders live in one of four boarding houses on our rural campus: Dolman House (boys in Year 3-10), Orchard (girls in Year 3-10), Fenwick-Smith (boys in Year 11 & Sixth Form) and Faircote (girls in Year 11 & Sixth Form).
-A wide range of international dishes are served in a central dining hall on the school campus which is shared by all day and boarding pupils and all staff.
+All our boarders live in one of four boarding houses on our rural campus: Dolman House (boys in Years 6-10), Orchard House (girls in Years 6-10), Fenwick-Smith House (boys in Year 11 & Sixth Form) and Faircote House (girls in Year 11 & Sixth Form).
+A wide range of international dishes are served in a central dining hall on the school campus which is shared by all day and boarding pupils, as well as staff.

-The schools also operate a large number of clubs and societies including a specialist after school programme for boarders so there are plenty of opportunities to join in and make friends not only in your boarding house but with day students too.
+The schools also operate a large number of clubs and societies including a specialist after-school programme for boarders, so there are plenty of opportunities to join in and make friends not only in your boarding house but with day students too.
 Click the links below to see the varied programme of activities available: